kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 Facebook's advantage in these confrontations with advertisers is that it is not dependent on a few big companies.
 Its customer base is much more granular, consisting of a lot of smaller businesses.

-When many household name companies announce that tehy will stop advertising on Facebook, as we could experience from time to time, it does not significantly affect Facebook's revenue.
+When many household name companies announce that they will stop advertising on Facebook, as we could experience from time to time, it does not significantly affect Facebook's revenue.

 That being said, Facebook eventually does what any successful company has to do to stay successful, which is listening to its customers and making sure their needs are met.
 And in Facebook's case, customers are advertisers.

 **At the end of the day, whatever Mark Zuckerberg and Facebook management say about wanting Facebook to have a reputation for privacy going forward, we need to realize that Facebook's business is based on collecting as much data as possible without significantly alienating its users.**

 Apart from advertisers and users, another counterparty Facebook needs to consider when running its business are regulators and politicians.
-The issue is not only its **antitrust lawsuit** that is coming, but also the whole discussion about the **role Facebook and other social media should play in moderation of speech on the internet** and where is a line for content that should not be acceptable.
+The issue is not only its **antitrust lawsuit** that is coming.
+It is also about defining the **role Facebook, and other social media players should play in the moderation of speech on the internet** and defining where is a line for content that should not be acceptable.

 Facebook found itself in a very tricky position where there is general agreement that Facebook is doing things wrong.
 But different groups have pretty opposing views on if Facebook should allow more free speech or less.